 Located in the Creative Arts Building.
 If you find a valuable item, bring it to the Cinema office and we will send it to the lost and found.

 Delivered once daily.
 All faculty and graduate teaching assistants have a mailbox in the faculty lounge, located in the Cinema office.
 Outgoing University-related mail can be placed in the outbox in the office and will be picked up by the campus postal service once daily.

 Located in Fine Arts 349D and is staffed during the semesters.
 Faculty and students may check out items from our collection of DVDs, BluRays, laser discs, VHS tapes, 16 mm films and more.
 The library is in an ongoing state of cataloging and organizing media.
 Also, faculty members are welcome to use the Bill Nichols Reading Room, a collection of books, journals and other media donated by Professor Emeritus Bill Nichols.
 Check with the Cinema office about how to contact a media librarian or how to access the Bill Nichols Reading Room.

 Can be done in the faculty lounge.
 Please check with the office staff about your access code for this machine.
 If you plan to do a larger duplicating job (20 or more copies), you should not use the photocopier due to the expense.
 There are more suitable machines located in Humanities 125.
 Check with the office staff; with enough notice, we can assist you with large-batch copy jobs.

 Sources of a wide range of information about the School of Cinema, its curriculum, facilities, faculty and students from our website link to our pages on Facebook, Word Press and more.

 Available in the Cinema office.
 Please ask for assistance from the office staff.

-For Cinema's facilities, including computer labs and Coppola Theatre, is coordinated by Warren Haack.
-In Warren’s absence or at his suggestion, you may also contact the College’s facilities staff regarding issues that arise in Cinema facilities.
+Cinema's facilities, including computer labs and Coppola Theatre, are coordinated by Arthur Farkas.
+In Arthur’s absence and regarding issues that arise in Cinema facilities please contact Milton Gouveia.